pcheng17/aoc-python/2023/README.md

 Edit: I just learned something new! `*zip(*grid)` is a mind-blowing way to transpose a 2D array...
 I need to keep this in my back pocket.

+### Day 14

+For Part A, I think I was being a little too clever in my first pass at the problem.
+Instead of just brute-forcing the movement of each stone and checking for collisions, I tried to take a sweep-like approach where, for all the rocks in one row, I send them down as far as they'll go in one step.
+It worked, but it required a lot of index bookeeping to keep track of how far in each column a rock could travel as it slid.

+In Part B, I was definitely being way too clever for my own good.
+Because I had just learned about how to tranpose a grid by using `*zip(*grid)`, I thought that I could literally rotate the grid and then use the same logic from Part A of sliding north to be able to slide in every direction.
+This actually did work, and it was pretty cool to not have to write any extra code for the other directions, but I ultimately wasted a ton of time debugging my scoring logic.
+I forgot that the grid should be oriented in the original orientation for scoring, which meant that I needed to rotate the grid one more time (after sliding to the East) before scoring.
+This bug took me way too long to discover...

+In any case, my rewrite of the solution uses very similar ideas.
+However, I've replaced the sliding logic with a very clever string-only solution.
+Basically, sliding to the left means to replace `.O` with `O.`, and sliding to the right means to replace `O.` with `.O`.
+So cool!
+And then to slide North or South, you can tranpose the grid and then slide left or right, respectively.
+In this version, I do remember to flip the grid back to its original orientation before scoring.

+My friend also developed a nice way of determining period lengths of the scoring.
+There is basically no way of running the simulation out to one billion cycles, so the idea is to figure out at what point the scores became periodic, and then to extrapolate this out to one billion to determine the answer.
+Essentially, it boils down to storing a map for the history, where the keys are the `grid` itself, and the keys are `(cycle index, score)`.
+The moment a grid is repeated is when we've discovered one period of the sequence, and we can determine our answer from there.

+### Day 15

+Easy day!
+Part B was basically all reading comprehension.

+I thought it was funny how the problem is about hashmaps, and yet, I didn't end up using a `dict` at all.
+Since the boxes were contiguously indexed, I opted for a list to store the boxes.